Sunday, 13 March 2011

 First Sunday in Lent

 The First Sunday of Lent is a semi-double of the first class.
 No feast can take precedence over it or any such Sunday.
-The Gospel pericope is St. Matthew's account of the LORD's temptation by Satan in the desert.
+The liturgical colour is violet.
+At Mass, unlike the Sundays of Septuagesima, the ministers wear folded chasubles rather than dalmatic and tunicle and the organ is silent.
+The Gospel pericope at Mattins and Mass is St. Matthew's account of the LORD's temptation by Satan in the desert.

 The Pars Verna, the Spring volume, of the Breviarium began with Vespers, yesterday morning, on the Saturday before the first Sunday.
 At Vespers the antiphons and psalms were of Saturday, the chapter proper.
 The Lenten hymn Audi benigne conditor was sung for the first time this year.
 The ferial preces are never said at Vespers on Saturday.
-The Suffrage of the Saints was sung and at Compline (sung at the usual time) the Dominical preces were sung.
+After the collect of the Sunday a commemoration was sung of St. Gregory.
+The Suffrage of the Saints were omitted due to the concurring double feast and at Compline (sung at the usual time) the Dominical preces were omitted.

 At Mattins the invitatory is Non sit vobis and the hymn is Ex more.
 These are both used throughout the first four weeks of Lent.
 The antiphons and psalms given in the Psalter for Sundays are used, as on previous Sundays.
 In the first nocturn the lessons are from the Second Letter of St. Paul to the Corinthians.
 In the second nocturn the lessons are taken from a sermon on Lent by St. Leo the Great and in the third nocturn the lessons are a homily of St. Gregory the Great on St. Matthew's account of the temptation of the LORD.
 As in Septuagesima there is no Te Deum but a ninth responsory.